nus-cs2030s/2021-s2/docs/22-unchecked.md

 `ArrayList` itself is a generic class, and when parameterized, it ensures type-safety by checking for appropriate types during compile time.
 We can't add a `Pair<Double,Boolean>` object to a list of `Pair<String,Integer>`.
 Furthermore, unlike Java array, which is covariant, generics are invariant.
 There is no subtyping relationship between `ArrayList<Object>` and `ArrayList<Pair<String,Integer>>` so we can't alias one with another, preventing the possibility of heap pollution.

-Using `ArrayList` instead of arrays only _get around_ the problem of mixing arrays and generics, as a user.  `ArrayList` is implemented with an array internally after all.
+Using `ArrayList` instead of arrays only _gets around_ the problem of mixing arrays and generics, as a user.  `ArrayList` is implemented with an array internally after all.
 As computing students, especially computer science students, it is important to know how to implement your own data structures instead of using ones provided by Java or other libraries.

 Let's try to build one:
 ```Java